-During the period under review, one meeting was held on May 28, 2018 and all the members of the Committee were present in the meeting.
+During the period under review, one meeting was held on February 14, 2020.
+The Necessary quorum was present for the Meeting.
 The Company Secretary attends the meetings.

 SUBSIDIARY COMPANIES

 The Company does not have any subsidiary; hence, disclosure with respect to "material non-listed Indian subsidiaries" is not applicable.